08Aristodemus24/project-seraphim/readme.md

 <s>but not only for an a normalizer, what about for OrdinalEncoder() and
 LabelEncoder() objects?
 I really can't save them because it would just be too much</s>

-if there is a dataset X and it has categorical variables, does we really need to save the encoder we used on this dataset to use on the
+<s>if there is a dataset X and it has categorical variables
+does we really need to save the encoder we used on this dataset to use on the</s>

 X_train
 yes, bacteria